The history of Tesla

 Tesla claimed that they provided two cars, one of which was ready to drive.
 They also claimed that neither car ever dropped to below 20% charge, and accused Top Gear of staging some of the footage for dramatic effect.

-The court rejected the libel claim in March 2011, stating that no viewer of the show would be likely to compare the Roadster’s performance on the show with its real world performance.
+The court rejected the libel claim in March 2011, stating that no viewer of the show would be likely to compare the Roadster’s performance on the show with its real-world performance.
 Seven months later the malicious falsehoods claim was dismissed.
 Tesla appealed but that was ruled against in 2013.
 The courts stated that the episode of Top Gear had “not damaged Tesla’s reputation”.

 Tesla vs. Fisker Automotive

-In April 2008, Tesla sued Fisker Automotive alleging that the company had stolen designs and information relating to the production of hybrid and electric vehicles and were using that information to design their own electric car, the Fisker Karma.
+In April 2008, Tesla sued Fisker Automotive alleging that the company had stolen designs and information relating to the production of hybrid and electric vehicles and was using that information to design their own electric car, the Fisker Karma.
 In November 2008, however, in a press release issued by Fisker Automotive, it was announced that an arbitrator had found in Fisker’s favour on all claims.